mitchanderson202/FEWDFinalProject/README.md

 I found a typewriter text which prints my name on the home page and the photo slider was challenging as I had to learn some new things like the setTimeout() function.

-We only had knowledge of HTML, CSS and JavaScript.
+We only have knowledge of HTML, CSS and JavaScript.
 We had to show off these skills.

 The Services and Contact links do not work as they weren't necessary for this assignment.